voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 Fortunately for my needs, the [Vue DevTools repo](https://github.com/vuejs/vue-devtools) is self-contained, allowing me to examine it in complete isolation from other parts of the Vue code.

-This is a guide that gets into the main parts of the official Vue DevTools extension to learn from it and understand a successful approach for building these kinds of tools.
+This is a guide through the main parts of the official Vue DevTools extension to learn from it and understand a successful approach for building these kinds of tools.

 I hope that this way you can learn with a real world example what exactly each file does, and how everything fits together. **This guide isn't Vue specific in any way,** You don't need to be familiar with Vue at all to follow and hopefully learn something from this guide.